A Non-Metric Approach to Space, Time and Gravitation: Isotropic cosmological models with matter

 \section{Isotropic cosmological models with matter}

-Rather than the vacuum toy cosmological model considered in section 4 we may try to construct non-vacuum toy models where the source is a perfect fluid comoving with the FOs.
-That is, as a generalization of equation (4.4), each toy model may be described by a metric family ${\bf {\bar g}}_t$ of the form \eqa {\overline{ds}}_t^2=-{\bar N}_t^2(dx^0)^2+({\bar N}_tct)^2(d{\chi}^2 +{\sin}^2{\chi}d{\Omega}^2). \ena As a counterpart to the Friedmann models in GR it is reasonable to try to construct models where the matter distribution is isotropic.
-That is, we consider models where ${\bar N}_t$ does not depend on spatial coordinates.
+Rather than the vacuum toy cosmological model considered in section 4, we may try to construct non-vacuum toy models where the source is a perfect fluid comoving with the FOs.
+That is, as a generalization of equation (4.4), such toy models may be described by a metric family ${\bf {\bar g}}_t$ of the form \eqa {\overline{ds}}_t^2=-{\bar N}_t^2(dx^0)^2+({\bar N}_tct)^2(d{\chi}^2 +{\sin}^2{\chi}d{\Omega}^2). \ena As a counterpart to the Friedmann-Robertson-Walker models in GR, it is reasonable to try to construct models where the matter distribution is isotropic.
+That is, we consider models where ${\bar N}_t$ does not depend on the spatial coordinates.
 We show in this appendix that the only isotropic models possible in quasi-metric gravity are models where the source is a null fluid.